cs4241-19a/a2-shortstack/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: Used Firebase Admin SDK for database access through the server.
-In the handle get/post/delete/put requests, the data gets sent/retrieve from a cloud database as a means of persistant storage.
+In the handle get/post/delete/put requests, the data gets sent/retrieve from a cloud database as a means of persistent storage.
+I designed the database so that each unique UID associated with the logged in user is used to get only their data from the database.
+The server calculates the word count and frequency map before posting it to the database.
 - **Tech Achievement 2**: Implemented a user authentication system using firebase auth client library.
 Authentication is checked and access to personal dashboard sites is dependent on being authenticated.
 Created login and register pages for this.
 - **Tech Achievement 3**: Using d3.js, created visualizations.
 Used chart.js too.